rao-abhi2203/Calendar.events/README.md

 # Calendar.events
-Its a responsive calendars with events
+It's a responsive calendars with events